Performer: American Academy of Family Physicians (AAFP)

 Regulatory Science Challenge

-The American Academy of Family Physicians (AAFP) aims to optimize pharmacotherapy for adult patients with ADHD and to promote safe and appropriate prescribing of stimulants and related medications in primary care.
-This study will include a retrospective cohort study using secondary data analysis of electronic health records (EHR) from primary care practices to assess the diagnosis and treatment patterns, and a pilot practice-based intervention study using performance reports and the audit and feedback approach.
-An exploratory objective is to assess the practice-level barriers and facilitators of using the Prescription Drug Monitoring Program (PDMP) data.
+The American Academy of Family Physicians (AAFP) undertook this project to develop knowledge for optimizing pharmacotherapy for adult patients with ADHD and to promote safe and appropriate prescribing of stimulants and related medications in primary care.
+Here, a retrospective cohort study was performed using secondary data analysis of electronic health records (EHR) from primary care practices to assess diagnosis and treatment patterns; a pilot practice-based intervention study using performance reports was also undertaken.
+An exploratory objective was to assess practice-level barriers and facilitators in the use of Prescription Drug Monitoring Program (PDMP) data.

-- Characterize stimulant and related medication prescribing patterns in primary care and concordance with prescribing recommendations to identify areas for improvement
+- Characterize prescribing patterns for stimulants and related medications in primary care to identify areas for improved concordance with established recommendations.

-- Study whether a practice-focused intervention that includes education, provider-level performance reports (using EHR data analytics) and audit and feedback improves provider competence, stimulant prescribing behavior and practice guideline concordance
+- Study whether a practice-focused intervention that includes education, provider-level performance reports (using EHR data analytics), and audit and feedback can improve provider competence, stimulant prescribing behavior, and practice guideline concordance.

-- Explore feasibility of access to registry data from the PDMP and its potential use for practice quality improvement activities
+- Explore feasibility of access to registry data from the PDMP and its potential use for improving practice quality.